‘President Widodo still has time to pull back from these unlawful executions’ - Rafendi Djamin

 Cases expose systematic flaws in Indonesia’s justice system

-An Amnesty report last year highlighted systemic flaws in Indonesia’s justice system, as outlined in the cases below of prisoners now at imminent risk of execution at Nusakambangan Island:
+last year highlighted systemic flaws in Indonesia’s justice system, as outlined in the cases below of prisoners now at imminent risk of execution at Nusakambangan Island:

 Indonesian nationals Agus Hadi and Pujo Lestari were arrested for attempting to smuggle benzodiazepine pills from Malaysia in 2006.
 They were detained at Riau Islands Police Headquarters on 22 November that year, interrogated there for 20 days and then transferred to the Batam prosecution detention centre.
 They were held in total for nine weeks before they appeared before a judge at their first trial hearing in the Batam District Court at the end of January 2007.
 Court documents indicate that Hadi only received assistance from a lawyer on 12 December, 20 days after his arrest.
 Lestari had legal counsel appointed by the Batam District Court on 8 February, 78 days after his arrest and a week after the court had scheduled the first trial hearing.